dward2/BME547/syllabus.md

 Please see the "Attendance / Participation" section below for more information.

 ### Official Course Communication
 Canvas will be used for official course communication.
-As this will be the first semester for all of us using Canvas, close attention to Canvas will be required.
+For some, this may be the first semester using Canvas.
+Close attention to Canvas will be required.
 Ensure that you have Notifications turned on to the "Notify immediately" or "Daily summary" for the following categories:
 * Due Date